jlab-hep/localdb-docs/docs/tool/retrieve.md

 #  --database DATABASE   Set Database Config Path
 #  --user USER           Set the name of the user.
 #  --site SITE           Set the name of the site.
-#  --chip CHIP           Set the name of the chip.
+#  --component COMPONENT Set the name of the component (chip/module).
 #  --test TEST           Set data ID of the test.
 #  --directory DIRECTORY
 #                        Provide directory name.